 - Top with any of the following:

-- refried beans or lightly mashed whole pinto or black beans
+- refried beans or lightly mashed whole slow cooker pinto beans or black beans

 - cheddar, Monterey jack cheese or dairy free cheese